 What Should I Do if My USCIS Case Status Says “Case Denied” for My DACA Application?

 If USCIS denies your DACA application, you can appeal the decision.
 However, appealing without legal help can be extremely difficult.
-You can connect with an independent immigration attorney for $24/month through our Ask an Attorney program.
 An attorney can help you decide if you have grounds for appealing your case or any other viable immigration options.
 For an appeal to be successful, USCIS must have either made a mistake in issuing its denial, or something about your situation must have changed since the denial was issued.